-Dent’s office reflects the interim nature of his job.
-The G-DRSD superintendent’s office on the second floor of the Prescott School building is still mostly clean, uncluttered, and bare.
+Bent’s office reflects the interim nature of his job.
+The G-DRSD superintendent’s office on the second floor of the Prescott School building is still clean, uncluttered, and bare.
 Too bare.
 He’s brought in a few portable-size personal pictures and key files, resources, and books.
 The desk and sideboard are starting to gather the first sheets of a blizzard of paper that will pass over his desk this year.
-But the space isn’t really personal yet — a small office refrigerator is on the “move” list from his house in Wellesley, but the big office and meeting space is still mostly a blank canvas.
+But the space isn’t really personal yet.
+A small office refrigerator is on the “move” list from his house in Wellesley, but the big office and meeting space is still mostly a blank canvas.

 “This is the third time I’ve done this (being an interim superintendent), so I’m getting a sense of what the job actually means.
 It’s primarily about fitting in.
 It’s primarily about keeping all the critical functions going.
 And I don’t just mean keeping the buildings warm in winter.
 I mean keeping all the systems in place and doing good hiring, making sure that you’re responding to the requirements that the Department of Education puts on us, which are substantial.
 And keeping the standards high usually involves developing some reasonable goals for the year,” he said.